CLUSTERfoo/clusterfoo-dot-com/content/articles/dysfunctional_institutions_and_policy.markdown

 We immediately recognize that the healthiest, most robust partnerships are those marked not by efficient policy, but by a *lack* thereof.
-Not because rules of conduct are a bad thing in and of themselves, but because we understand that, when communication is strong, *there is no need* to explicitly define those rules.
+Not because rules of conduct are a bad thing in and of themselves, but because we understand that, when communication is strong, *there is no need to explicitly define those rules in the first place.*

 To continue our thought experiment, we now climb down the ladder of organizational robustness, lower and lower, until we reach the very bottom: